 - Children have a much better chance of surviving today than they did 30 years ago, yet preventable and treatable conditions continue to claim many young lives.
 In Sub-Saharan Africa, a child is 15 times more likely to die before reaching their 5th birthday than a child born in a high-income country.

 - Millions of children continue to miss out on immunizations — leaving them vulnerable to vaccine-preventable disease and communities vulnerable to outbreaks.

-- 2 in 5 schools in the world lack adequate facilities for students to wash hands with soap and water — an essential practice for safeguarding public health.
+- 42 percent of the world's schools lack adequate facilities for students to wash hands with soap and water — an essential practice for safeguarding public health.

 Meet Dr. Anita Dogo, a pediatrician in Benin

 Why donate to UNICEF?
 It's a smart way to make your money go further for children:

 - UNICEF is a leader: UNICEF leverages its expertise as the world’s largest vaccine buyer — and vaccinator of 45 percent of the world's children — to strengthen primary care health systems to increase immunization coverage and close immunity gaps.